WICG/performance-memory/explainer.md

 The current implementation of performance.memory in Chrome exposes totalJSHeapSize.
 This metric has two problems:
-* It is inactionable because it only represents part of renderer memory usage.
+* It cannot be used to identify regressions because it only represents part of renderer memory usage.
   * In the wild, totalJSHeapSize typically ranges from 25-40% of renderer memory usage.
   * It does not include DOM memory [Oilpan, PartitionAlloc], canvas backing stores,